Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-upload/prepare.md

         pass
 ```

 Please note that the `MyModel` class should inherit from `BaseModel` in the `learnware.model` module, and the class name (e.g., MyModel) should be specified in the learnware.yaml file later.

+Here `input_shape` and `output_shape` denote the dimensions of the model's input and output.
+For text data, `input_shape` can be simply set to (1, ).
+In classification tasks, `output_shape` should be (1, ) if the model directly outputs prediction labels, and (class_num, ) if the model outputs logits.

 Also, if you need to import other modules from the zip package in `__init__.py`, use relative imports.
 For example:

 ```py
 from .package_name import *